isaacsanders/omnipresent/README.md

 # Omnipresent

-TODO: Write a gem description
+Omnipresent is a gem that is meant to be a framework for building/writing apps everywhere.

 ## Installation